50. DECLARATIONS OF WAR

 D. BRITAIN AND FRANCE: Britain and France may declare war on Italy.
 They may not declare war on Japan.

-E. THE U.S.: The U.S. may declare war on Germany only if the USAT level is at least 50 (EXCEPTION: The U.S. may not declare war on Germany in the turn after the U.S. withdraws from the war in Europe following a British surrender - 59.95A).
+E. THE U.S.: The U.S. may declare war on Germany only if the USAT level is at least 50.
 The U.S. may declare war on Japan only if the USJT level is at least 50.

 F. RUSSIA: Russia may declare war on Germany only if the current RGT level is at least 50 (EXCEPTION: If Germany has an economic interest in a minor country that is attacked by Russia and Germany supports the minor country, Russia may declare war on Germany - 50.24).
 At the start of the Campaign Game scenario the RGT level is zero.
 Russia may not declare war on Italy without also declaring war on Germany.
 Russia may declare war on Japan only if the BRP value of the Siberian garrison is at least twice the BRP value of the Manchurian garrison (EXCEPTIONS: The BRP value of the Manchurian garrison is less than 30 BRPs or Germany has surrendered - 81.51B).